 Provide children with a learning environment of varied activities that will help them develop socially, emotionally, intellectually, and physically in a manner appropriate to their stage of development toward the overall goal of social competence.
-VOALA agency also follows the Head Start School Readiness Framework.
+VOALA follows the HS and EHS School Readiness Framework and Head Start Early Learning outcome Framework to help children and families be prepared for school success.

-- 1. Integrate the educational aspects of the various Head Start/Early Head Start services in the daily program of activities such as parent involvement, social services, nutrition, health and mental health. - 2.
+- 1. Integrate the educational aspects of the various HS/EHS services in the daily program of activities such as parent involvement, social services, nutrition, health and mental health. - 2.
 Involve parents in educational activities to enhance their roles as the primary educator of their child. - 3.
-Aggregate child assessment data to enhance program design to meet Head Start/Early Head Start School Readiness Goals.
+Analyze child assessment data to enhance program design to meet HS/EHS and CDE (California Department of Education) School Readiness Goals.